Christina-hshi/psirc/README.md

 * Forked kallisto<sup>[1](#ref)</sup>: [Linux] or [Mac] executable

 ## <a name="synop_require"></a>Synopsis of requirements
-The [psirc script (for detecting BSJs and inferring FLIs), currently psirc_v1.0.pl] is a Perl script that fully automates the production of the BSJ and FLI outputs from the above requirements.
-Use this script for the first part of psirc.
+The __psirc__ pipeline has two parts.
+The first part is the [psirc script (for detecting BSJs and inferring FLIs), currently psirc_v1.0.pl] which is a Perl script that fully automates the production of the BSJ detection and FLI inference outputs from the above requirements.
+The second part is __psirc-quant__ which quantifies the abundances of FLIs based upon RNA-seq data.

 <ins>Input: paired-end RNA-seq reads</ins>
 The RNA-seq reads should be sequenced from a library preparation strategy that retains circular RNAs (circRNAs), such as ribosomal RNA (rRNA) depletion or exome-capture RNA-seq.
 We only accept paired-end reads as single-end reads have inherent read density biases and false positive alignments, making them not recommended for circRNA detection<sup>[2](#ref)</sup>.
 The paired-end reads need to be in FASTQ format and can be gzipped.